d-alvear/Analyzing-Music-by-Decade/README.md

 <p></p>

-For this project, I perform an exploratory anlysis on singles that went number one on the Billboard Hot 100 Chart from the 1950s to present.
+For this project, I perform an exploratory analysis of singles that went number one on the Billboard Hot 100 Chart from the 1950s to present.
 I focused my analysis on answering the following questions:

 * Which decade had the most number one singles?